NixOS/nixpkgs/doc/languages-frameworks/rust.md

 ## Using the Rust nightlies overlay

-Mozilla provides an overlay for nixpkgs which can be used to bring a nightly version of Rust into scope.
+Mozilla provides an overlay for nixpkgs to bring a nightly version of Rust into scope.
 This overlay can _also_ be used to install recent unstable or stable versions of Rust, if desired.